-- With the gun pointed in a safe direction, follow the tank insertion guidelines in the CO2 usage section of this manual and screw the tank into the adaptor. - Drop one (1) paintball into the feed tube. - Aim the gun over the chronograph. - Remove the safety by pushing the fire button. - Pull the trigger to shoot the paintball, and check the velocity and recock action.
+- With the gun pointed in a safe direction, follow the tank insertion guidelines in the CO2 usage section of this manual and screw the tank into the adaptor. - Drop one (1) paintball into the feed tube. - 7 Aim the our over the chronograph. - 8.
+Remove the safety by pushing the "fire" button.

+- 9. Pull the trigger to shoot the paintball, and check the velocity and recock action.
 Use the mainspring tension screw to achieve the desired velocity by increasing or decreasing the tension of the main spring.
-Under normal circumstances the velocity and recocking jets should not have to be further adjusted once Step 2 has been done.
-Repeat Steps 6-9 until the desired velocity is reached. - Push the safety button in to lock the trigger and place your paintball feed system onto the feed tube.

-- NOTE 1.
-This gun was not designed to be a jack-hammer.
-The lighter the mainspring tension is, the more reliable and more consistent the gun will be-not to mention the longer life that will be obtained on all the parts of the gun.
+Under normal circumstances, the velocity and recocking jets should not have to be further adjusted once Step 2 has been done.
+Repeat Steps 6-9 until the desired velocity is reached. - Push the safety button in to lock the trigger and place your paintball feed system onto the feed tube. - Note 1: This gun was not designed to be a jack-hammer.
+The lighter the mainspring tension is, the more reliable and more consistent the gun will benot to mention the longer life that will be obtained on all the parts of the gun.
 High mainspring tension, coupled with the VELOCITY jet being screwed in or all the way out, and the RECOCK jet screwed all the way out, will result in the premature deterioration of the gun, poor performance and efficiency, and a very disappointing day.
 Remember.
-You are shooting gelatin capsules filled with paint--not shattering concrete or driving 16-penny nails! - NOTE 2.
-Under normal circumstances, the RECOCK valve should never be adjusted more than 11⁄2 of a turn from being all the way in!
-Damage to the upper receiver housing may occur. - NOTE 3.
-This gun is not designed to shoot above the safety limits established by industry standards.
+You are shooting gelatin capsules filled with paint-not shattering concrete or driving 16-penny nails! - Note 2: Under normal circumstances, the RECOCK valve should never be adjusted more than 1% of a turn from being all the way in! - Note 3: This gun is not designed to shoot above the safety limits established by industry standards.